usamaasif24/digital-design-fabrication/README.md

 <p align="center"><em>Video 9: Full system demonstration — sensor-driven inflate and deflate cycle</em></p>

-**Observations:** The ultrasonic sensor worked quite reliably and responded well to hand movements.
-The interaction felt fairly natural, almost like manually pumping air.
-The MOSFET modules handled the pumps without any issues, and the valve switched correctly between the two airflow paths.
+**Observations:** The ultrasonic sensor worked quite consistently and responded well to hand movements.
+The interaction felt pretty intuitive in practice, almost like manually pumping air.
+The pumps and MOSFET modules didn’t cause any issues, and the valve also switched correctly between the two airflow paths.

 ---